jakobharder/anno1800-jakobs-mods/mods/gameplay-alternative-needs/README.md

 ## Credits

-Thanks to redzmey1, darknesswei, HeroOfOlympus, Tonton Yip, mfuegar, DrD_AVEL, Water for the translations!
+Thanks to redzmey1, darknesswei, HeroOfOlympus, Tonton Yip, mfuegar, DrD_AVEL and Water for the translations!